Golf Blog Feature

 So what average score would make you happy?
 No matter where you rank against other players, you probably have a good idea of the scores that you deem satisfactory.
 Some players just love the game, and don't get too involved in the scores they shoot.
 It's true.
 I know some folks who just love to play and never seem to get upset about their scores.
 But the vast majority of players want better scores and are often unhappy when they card a score outside the high end of their acceptable range.

 If you're someone who wants to lower your average score, I assure you that practice, and possibly instruction, are going to be requirements.
 You cannot short change improvement in golf.
 If you want to get better you have to work on your weaknesses.
 Maybe start by looking at your setup and ensuring that your grip isn't hurting your game.
-Read our article on the golf swing, and see if anything applies to your game.
+Read our article on how to swing a golf club, and see if anything applies to your game.
 But no matter what, if you want to lower your scores, you have to practice and work at this game.

 The Fastest Way to Lower Golf Scores